ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_kiosk/Set_up_machine_connections.md

 ## To set up machine connections...

-1Select Setup > Connection Manager Setup.
+1. Select Setup > Connection Manager Setup.

 ![ConnectionManagerSetup.png](assets/ConnectionManagerSetup.png)

-2Click Create to set up a connection.
+2. Click Create to set up a connection.
 The Connection Settings dialog opens.

 ![lettering_kiosk00032.png](assets/lettering_kiosk00032.png)

-3Make sure the connection type is set to ‘Machine Folder’.
+3. Make sure the connection type is set to ‘Machine Folder’.
 Watching folders should already have been set up for each machine on the network.

-4Enter a unique machine name – e.g. ‘Brother PR600 Mach 1’.
+4. Enter a unique machine name – e.g. ‘Brother PR600 Mach 1’.

-5Choose a colored icon from the droplist to identify the machine in kiosk mode.
+5. Choose a colored icon from the droplist to identify the machine in kiosk mode.

-6Select the file type required by the machine.
+6. Select the file type required by the machine.
 Each machine type uses a different file format:

 | Machine | Format |
 | ------- | ------ |